 Breakfast Potato Hash – leftover potato cubes mixed with chopped ham and green peppers can be tossed into a pan at breakfast time to fry into a hearty hash.
 Try different kinds of potatoes, including Russets and sweet potatoes.
 For added protein, add Niman Ranch Country-Style Ground Pork Sausage.
 Cook and portion out into individual servings then reheat in the morning.

 If you make your own baked goods, at least you’ll be able to control ingredients and sugar levels versus store-bought products.
 For baked goods I like using whole wheat flour instead of white.
 I choose Wheat Montana Prairie Gold 100% Whole Wheat Flour.
 It’s not pricey and it has a smooth taste and texture so I easily sub it in for white flour in all my baked goods.

 My kids would choose to eat baked goods every morning for breakfast!
 Round out the carbs in the morning with cut fruit and a glass of milk (cow, soy, or almond milk, whatever your kids prefer).

 - Whole Wheat Baked Doughnuts – Baked doughnuts are easy to make and if you sub in whole wheat flour they’re an even healthier option.
 A baked doughnut made in a Donut Baking Pan is healthier than fried in oil.
-I melted semi-sweet chocolate chips in the microwave and dipped the doughnuts in just for a special treat.
+I melted semi-sweet chocolate chips in the microwave and dipped the doughnuts for a special treat.

 - Muffins – Use healthier ingredients like whole wheat flour, applesauce/mashed bananas/honey instead of white sugar and include chopped fruits, nuts and grains.
 This delicious Lemon Poppy Seed bread can easily be made into muffins.